syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

     /// <summary>
     /// Returns the data collection as result and count after performing data operations based on request from <see cref=”DataManagerRequest”/>
     /// </summary>
-    /// <param name="DataManagerRequest">DataManagerRequest contains the information regarding searching, filtering, sorting, aggregates and paging which is handled on the DataGrid component side</param>
+    /// <param name="DataManagerRequest">DataManagerRequest contains the information regarding searching, filtering, sorting, aggregates and paging which is handled on the Blazor DataGrid component side</param>
     /// <returns>The data collection's type is determined by how this method has been implemented.</returns>
     [HttpPost]
     [Route("api/[controller]")]
     public object Post([FromBody] DataManagerRequest DataManagerRequest)
     {
         IEnumerable<Order> DataSource = GetOrderData();
-        // Handling Searching in Url Adaptor.
+        // Handling Searching in UrlAdaptor.
         if (DataManagerRequest.Search != null && DataManagerRequest.Search.Count > 0)
         {
             // Searching
             DataSource = DataOperations.PerformSearching(DataSource, DataManagerRequest.Search);
             //Add custom logic here if needed and remove above method }
-        // Handling Filtering in Url Adaptor.
+        // Handling Filtering in UrlAdaptor.
         if (DataManagerRequest.Where != null && DataManagerRequest.Where.Count > 0)
         {
             // Filtering
             DataSource = DataOperations.PerformFiltering(DataSource, DataManagerRequest.Where, DataManagerRequest.Where[0].Operator);
             //Add custom logic here if needed and remove above method }
-        // Handling Sorting in Url Adaptor.
+        // Handling Sorting in UrlAdaptor.
         if (DataManagerRequest.Sorted != null && DataManagerRequest.Sorted.Count > 0)
         {
             // Sorting